SelendisErised/Crown-of-Thorns-Starfish-Detection/README.md

   Adds object tracking with Norfair to the prior ensemble model.
 Evaluates performance on the hidden test set via the Kaggle API.

 **Note: This project is mainly trained on Google Colab.
 Run the script 1-5 in the above order to retrain the model.
-Model ensembling and model evaluation (script 5) was finished in Kaggle Notebook environment.
+Model ensembling, tracking, and model evaluation (script 6-7) was finished in Kaggle Notebook environment.
 Please put the trained models to the corresponding paths to reproduce the results.**

 ## Trained models & Metrics